-Calstone University does not discriminate in any of its policies or practices on the basis of race, color, age, sex, sexual orientation, religion, or national and ethnic origin.
-Calstone University admits students regardless of race, color, age, sex, sexual orientation, religion or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
+Calstone College does not discriminate in any of its policies or practices and admits students regardless of race, color, age, sex, sexual orientation, religion, or national and ethnic origin.

-Calstone University will make reasonable accommodations for qualified students with disabilities.
+Calstone College will make reasonable accommodations for qualified students with disabilities.
 All courses in programs do require students to perform physical and mental tasks to differing extents.
-Upon request, Calstone University will provide a list of examples of these tasks to allow individuals to evaluate their potential for success and their decision to apply.
+Upon request, Calstone College will provide a list of examples of these tasks to allow individuals to evaluate their potential for success and their decision to apply.
 Students who will be requesting special accommodations are asked to do so upon admission to the college and no later than 30 days prior to the start date.